bahmutov/cypress-workshop-basics/README.md

 The end | [end](slides/end/PITCHME.md) | [link](https://glebbahmutov.com/cypress-workshop-basics/?p=end)
 <!-- prettier-ignore-end -->

+## For self-guided learning

+You can learn _everything_ in this repository without an instructor telling you what to do.
+Start the application, open Cypress, open the slides (see above), and follow the slides!
+Every section has learning objects, full set of instructions, and exercises to perform on your own.

+There are even the answers, but you would not cheat by looking at them, would you?

 ## For speakers

 This workshop can take all day, but you can pick the sections you are interested in teaching at will and customize it into any time duration.
 Everyone is coding for the most part, except for CI and the Cypress Dashboard sections, where the usage was shown via slides and actual sites.